krzosa/todo_list_webapp/README.md

 Having a ready template in the future is probably a good idea.
     * Indicators: Bootstrap layout not working properly on mobile devices.
+1. Intellij has problems with Thymeleaf templates when passing variables to a template through a function.
+It has problems resolving the variables.
+It works fine when passing them directly in controller.